-There are few other physical conditions besides the above mentioned criteria that candidates should fulfil.
+There are a few other physical conditions besides the above-mentioned criteria that candidates should fulfill.
 These criteria are specific to specific wings of defence forces.

-No symptoms of weak constitution or bodily defects.
+No symptoms of a weak constitution or bodily defects.

 A well-developed chest; fully expanded chest should not be less than 81cms.
 The minimum range of expansion after full inspiration should be 5 cms.

-No mal-development or impairment of function of the bones or joint.
+No mal-development or impairment of the function of the bones or joints.

 No past history of mental breakdown or fits.

 Normal hearing capabilities - Candidate should be able to hear a forced whisper with each ear at a distance of 610 cms. in a quiet room.

 No impediment of speech.